drseg/swift-fsm/README.md

 They should be reasonably self-explanatory, perhaps with the exception of why `matching(A.x, and: A.y)` is an error.

-In SwiftFSM, the word ‘and’ means that we expect both predicates to be present *at the same time*.
+In Swift FSM, the word ‘and’ means that we expect both predicates to be present *at the same time*.
 Each predicate type can only have one value at the time it is passed to `handleEvent()`, therefore asking it to match multiple values of the same `Predicate` type simultaneously has no meaning.
 The rules of the system are that, if `A.x` is current, `A.y` cannot also be current.

 For clarity, it can be useful to think of `matching(A.x, and: A.y)` as meaning `matching(A.x, andSimultaneously: A.y)`.
 In terms of a `when` statement to which it is analogous, it would be as meaningless as saying `when(.coin, and: .pass)` - the event is either `.coin` or `.pass`, it cannot be both.